abuseofnotation/abuseofnotation.github.io/_posts/blog/2019-01-01-logic-thought.md

 > "Hello, and welcome to another episode of "Logic for Y'all".
 Today we are going to tackle a rather controversial topic - "Using logic to model real-world thinking".
 Asked to comment on it, most people went: "Pff, logic!" and our resident logicians prepared the following summary: "Pff, the real world!".
 But still among our listeners there were some wannabe philosophers who insisted that this is the most important thing ever so it appears that we have no choice but to get someone to talk about it (there will be booze at the end).
 So let's give a warm welcome to the only guy who agreed to speak about this rubbish topic, Boris Marinoooov!"

-During the last two centuries, logic as proved itself useful for many disciplines, such as mathematics, computer programming etc. But it has shifted more and more from its original purpose - modelling the way we think and aquire knowledge, a task which has turned out to be much harder than anticipated.
+During the last two centuries, logic as proved itself useful for many disciplines, such as mathematics, computer programming etc. But it has shifted more and more from its original purpose - modelling the way we think and aquire knowledge.
+This task is, as it turned out, much harder than anticipated.
 And trying to use logic to analyse an everyday conversation will reveal at once why this is the case.
 What is a *logical* conversation anyways?
 Given a set of assumptions and a set of rules for manipulating these assumptions, you can use logic to generate some other assumptions.
 So a logical conversation would be something like:

 > A: "Hm, it rained today.
 And had to go outside, so I got wet."
 >
 > B: "People get wet when it rains and they don't carry an umbrella.
 I guess you forgot your umbrella."

 Nevertheless, Aristotle was clearly onto something when he pioneered the discipline more than two aeons ago.
 So why isn't our thinking and conversations "logical" in the sense in which the above example is?
-The most obvious answer is that our conversations are not about correctness and knowledge - we are just chit-chatting for no reason.
+The most obvious answer is that our conversations are not about correctness and knowledge - in them, we are just chit-chatting for no reason.
 This is true in one aspect.
 But in another it is not - if we manage to think a thought and express it, then it has to be correct in a certain sense and under certain rules.
 Like Wittgenstein says, having an illogical thought is as impossible as imagining a figure that contradicts the laws of geometry.
 Or in other words, we can imagine a figure which contradicts the laws of physics, but not those of geometry just as we can have thoughts which are *incorrect*, but not ones which are *illogical*.

-If we decide to take this at face value, we can ask ourselves what these rules are (or can be).
+If we decide to take Wittgenstein's assertion at face value, we can ask ourselves what these rules are (or can be), so that every sentence is logical.
 This question is the seed of this article.
-To work it out, I defined this really neat epistemological system for modelling real-world thinking, which is partly based on formal logic, and which, I hope, can provide a partial answer to this question.
+To work it out, I defined this really neat epistemological system for modelling real-world thinking, which is partly based on formal logic.
+Even if the question does not interest you, the system I designed is just too neat to not be put out somewhere.

 Truth and falcity
 ---

-In *classical logic*, true/false is an inherent characteristic of every statement.
+In *classical logic*, true/false is an inherent characteristic of every statement that exist.
 This is not at all how our thoughts work - we constantly say and think things that are neither true nor false.
-In *constructive logic* (or *Intuitionistic logic* as it is also called), things are a bit more "realistic" - the truth and falcity of a statement is determined only by its connection with other statements.
+In *constructive logic* (or *intuitionistic logic* as it is also called), things are a bit more "realistic" - the truth and falcity of a statement is determined only by its connection with other statements.
 For this reason I would pick constructive logic as a basis of my logical framework.
-Also, for simplicity's sake, I will leave out the concept of falcity from it, which leaves us with just two types of statements - proven and unproven.
+Also, for simplicity sake, I will leave out the concept of falcity from it, so we can concentrate on just two types of statements - proven and unproven.

-Axioms
+First try (axioms)
 ---

-Next, we have to pick the core set of assertions which will act as the axioms of our logical framework and from which everything else would follow.
-We can begin by listing some simple statements which we can verify with our own eyes, like the ones used in the dialogue above.
-There is more than one way to arrange this list, but if we agree on a definition of an "object" and "relation" we use can theoretically make a list of all relationships of objects which are before our eyes, as well as the laws governing these relationships.
+To formalize our thinking, we have to ennumerate the core set of assertions which will act as the axioms of our logical framework and from which everything else would follow.
+We can begin to do so by listing some simple statements which we can verify with our own eyes, such as the ones used in the dialogue above.
+There is more than one way to formulate them, but if we agree on a definition of an "object" and "relation" we use can theoretically make a list of all relationships of objects which are before our eyes, as well as the laws governing these relationships.
 This will allow to derive new statements from our axioms.
-For example given the following list of facts:
+For example given the following couple of facts:

 > "A is behind B"